Ueno Toshogu is the Golden Shrine

 Conclusion

-The only downside to Ueno Toshogu is the entry. ¥500 for one building is pretty expensive.
-You can see similar stuff at Meiji Shrine and Sensoji, minus the gold wall, for free.
-If you’re on a tight budget, it’s worth thinking about.
+The only downside to Ueno Toshogu is the entry. ¥500 for one building is expensive.
+Meiji Shrine and Sensoji are free.
+Well, they don’t have the gold.

-But, if you are into shrines or architectural photography, I highly recommend it.
-And it is in Ueno Park, so there is a lot to do after your visit.
+If you are into shrines or architectural photography, I recommend it.
+The bonus is that it is in Ueno Park, so there is much to do after your visit.
 You can’t go wrong with this place.
+Leave questions and comments below.